Zeex/sampgdk/README.md

 * C compiler
 * C++ compiler (optional, for building example plugins)

-Once all dependencies are installed run the following commands to build the library:
+Once all dependencies are installed you can use the following commands to build the library:

 ```sh
 cd path/to/sampgdk